 No dogma.
 No masters.
-No capitalism.
 Only the burning truth of the heart and the fight against Zulum.

 They ask me for my religion, and I show them my scars from fighting injustice.
 They ask for my prayer rug, and I show them the soil of Ghoshpur.